 Social media has the power to influence a teen’s decision making skills by connecting them to their peers.
 Teenagers are able to be connected 24 hours a day to social media, allowing them constant exposure to carefully molded profiles that project perfected images.
 Social media has been known to produce anxiety and low self-esteem problems in teenagers and adults.
 People, especially teenagers, work feverishly on maintaining their reputation on social media.

 The constant connectivity and peer pressure can place a lot of stress on a teen.
-According to Dr. Donna Wick, a clinical and developmental psychologist, children never get a break from the social media and that produces anxiety.
+According to Dr. Donna Wick, a clinical and developmental psychologist, children never get a break from social media and that produces anxiety.
 She feels everybody needs “a respite from the demands of intimacy and connection; time alone to regroup, replenish and just chill out”.

 Unplugging for certain periods during the day may benefit brain development.
-Research has proven that rapid paced television programming affects children’s ability to focus and complete tasks.
+Research has proven that rapid-paced television programming affects children’s ability to focus and complete tasks.
 However, given the recent onslaught of social media, there is little data to examine regarding social media’s effects on brain development.
-Parents need to recognize that updates and comments create a very intense and fast paced environment that is similar to fast paced television programming.
+Parents need to recognize that updates and comments create a very intense and fast-paced environment that is similar to fast-paced television programming.
 A person could conclude that social media might produce similar results in brain function.

 Image Courtesy of Shutterstock

 Social media can damage and inflict chaos on teenagers, but social media can also be used for good.
 Teenagers are able to access a world of ideas and knowledge where they are able to develop friendships with people who share similar interests and hobbies.
 Social media can also promote acceptance and tolerance to combat common teen problems like bullying, eating disorders, and social concerns.